RevoluPowered/one-voip-godot-4/README.md

 ### Windows

-Install CMake and Visual Studio build tools (MinGW will also work, instructions are for MSBuild)
+Install CMake and Visual Studio build tools (MinGW will also work by modifying the opus path in SConstruct, instructions are for MSBuild)

 In thirdparty/opus: `cmake -Bbuild`